 In fact, Dave Testerman voted for the same bill when it was debated just last year: at the time, it was called HB 1180.
-These fake excuses evidently did not apply at that time.
+These fake excuses evidently did not apply then.
 Dave and Karen Testerman are only using them now to conceal Rep. Testerman’s true motives.

 There is one key reason that school districts around New Hampshire are faced with a crisis of extreme gender ideology: progressive advocacy groups, including Governor Sununu’s Department of Justice, have spread the false idea that New Hampshire law prohibits any separation on the basis of biological sex.
 Rep. Jim Kofalt’s HB 396 would have stopped these misrepresentations, clarifying that public entities are not forbidden from using biological sex to separate athletics, private spaces, and prison facilities.

-Milford School District is one example of a district which ignores biological sex because board members have accepted these claims.
-In a committee hearing, Rep. Dave Testerman looked a young mother from Milford in the eye as his committee heard her desperate plea: a biological male is not only using her daughter’s locker room, but deliberately insulting her daughter’s privacy and dignity.
+Milford School District is one example of a district which ignores biological sex because board members have accepted the DOJ’s false claims.
+In a committee hearing on HB 396, Rep. Dave Testerman looked a young mother from Milford in the eye as his committee heard her desperate plea: a biological male is not only using her daughter’s locker room, but deliberately insulting her daughter’s privacy and dignity.
 This woman bravely asked Testerman and other representatives for their urgent help.